R-a-dio/Android-app/README.md

   - Updates information and progressbar in the background every 10 seconds with the r/a/dio API.
   - Progressbar and song length in Main Application Activity Display updates every second with estimation.
 * Interactions Include
-  - Play button
+  - Play and Stop toggle
-  - Pause button